SANJNAKHATRI/Data-Analysis_Dashboard/README.md

 - More than 90% of the products delivered

 ## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
-The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.
+To drive sales growth for Vrinda Store, a strategic marketing plan should prioritize women aged 30–49 years in Maharashtra, Karnataka, and Uttar Pradesh.
+This demographic represents a high-value consumer segment, frequently responsible for substantial household and lifestyle purchases.
+The strategy should leverage targeted digital marketing campaigns and personalized promotions to effectively engage this audience and maximize conversion rates.